Rat-fi/kinetics-dataset/Readme.md

 The bash script is derived from the official Common Visual Data Foundation downloader, that can be found here: https://github.com/cvdfoundation/kinetics-dataset

-This downloader retrieves the official kinetics-400 validation set, made of 19881 videos, and cleans the dataset from the officialy listed corrupted videos, aswell as the ones detected by openCV.
+This downloader retrieves the official kinetics-400 **validation set**, made of 19881 videos, and optionally cleans the dataset from the officialy listed corrupted videos, aswell as the ones detected by OpenCV.

-## Dataset Information
+## Validation-Set Information

 Nb of videos: 19881